 Request CCTV footage of yourself

-Under the Data Protection Act 1998, you have a right to see CCTV images if they are in that footage – also known as being the ‘data subject’.
+Under the UK's data protection legislation, you have a right to see CCTV images if they are in that footage – also known as being the ‘data subject’.

 It is important that we do not compromise anyone else's privacy so you will only be able to view CCTV footage of yourself that does not contain images of third parties, compromise their privacy or enable you to identify others (eg car registration details).